Who we support

 University of Manchester

 The Rory and Elizabeth Brooks Foundation has made significant and long-term contributions to philanthropy in higher education.
-Rory and Elizabeth have supported the University of Manchester since 2005, both in terms of direct giving, and in particular providing funding to set up the Brooks World Poverty Institution (now the Global Development Institute) and more recently to enable GDI to take its work to a new level.
+Rory and Elizabeth have supported the University of Manchester since 2005, both in terms of direct giving and in particular providing funding to set up the Brooks World Poverty Institution (now the Global Development Institute) and more recently to enable GDI to take its work to a new level.

-Brooks Doctoral College
+Brooks Doctoral College and the Global Development Institute

-The Brooks International Fellowship at Tate
+Tate - Brooks International Fellowship

-The Brooks International Fellowship programme at Tate, now in its ninth year, enables two fully-funded curators, researchers, art historians or other museum professionals to work with Tate colleagues for six months on designated projects at Tate while participating in a residency at Delfina Foundation.
+The Brooks International Fellowship programme at Tate, now in its tenth year, enables two fully-funded curators, researchers, art historians or other museum professionals to work with Tate colleagues for six months on designated projects at Tate while participating in a residency at Delfina Foundation.

 IntoUniversity